 This one moment changed everything.

 Meanwhile the native of Potsdam became Parisian in the heart.
 After a year in a western suburb, I have been living in Paris again since summer 2019.
 What was “exotic“ in the beginning became a habit - and yet there is always something new to discover.
-Over the years I have experienced many beautiful things and some annoyances, and met many wonderful people - just as life is.

 Although the Eiffel Tower was an eye-opener, it's not my favorite Parisian landmark.
 The Arc de Triomphe, built between 1806-1836, captivates with its clear form and imposing sculptures.
 He also put me on the pun “Gate to Paris“, this adornment of the dreaded roundabout in the northwest of the city.
 Forget everything you know about traffic rules ...

 Even if it is often jam-packed: I like taking the Metro.
 The agility with which one comes forward, the fluctuation, the co-flow in the “belly of Paris“, best with a great song on the headphones ...
 Especially on the bridges over the Seine and the elevated railway sections with their great view!

 Paris is becoming increasingly pedestrian and cycling friendly, but a cycling city is still far away.
 Cycling is not easy, when pedestrians cross avenues at red lights, walking directly in your spokes or motorists recognize only at the last moment that there was someone in the blind spot.
 The selfishness of some cyclists does the rest and therefore much caution is needed if you want to cross Paris by Vélib’ or with a practical folding bike.

 The 14th of July is special.
 On the one hand an archaic demonstration of power, on the other hand an impressive spectacle which one can hardly escape.
 For many years I have enjoyed seeing the military parade on the French national holiday with soldiers, tanks and the “défilé aérien“, the famous squadron of jet fighters - not to forget the gigantic fireworks near the Eiffel Tower which can be watched live or on TV.